 - Write a thank you letter to your scholarship donor each spring semester.

 - Actively participate in one or more college co-curricular activities each fall and spring semester, which may be through, but not limited to: Student Leadership Institute, Student Life events/programs, student organizations, vocal and/or instrumental music, theater, and/or the Bruin Newspaper.

 - Attend at least one enrichment program each fall and spring semester, on or off campus, such as, but not limited to: theater productions, guest lectures, concerts or film presentations.

-- Submit a completed Gold Key Scholarship Application by Jan.
-31, 2014.
+- Submit a completed Gold Key Scholarship Application by the deadline.

 - (Answer each question to the best of your ability.)

 - Include a copy of your Student Aid Report, if you completed a FAFSA.